Special Services and Opportunities

 Students may also receive help in reading assignments, in annotating texts, and preparing for tests.

 Students will be admitted into the Honors College as they begin their first (freshman) year at Texas A&M University-Commerce.
 Although there are not strict cut-off scores for admission to the college, competition for spaces is intense.
-Generally, students should have ACT scores of 27 or higher and/or SAT scores (reading and math) of 1200 or higher, and be in the top 10% of their class if they intend to apply for admission to the Honors College.
+Generally, students should have ACT scores of 27 or higher and/or SAT scores (critical reading and mathematics) of 1200 or higher, and be in the top 10% of their class if they intend to apply for admission to the Honors College.
 However, exceptions can be made.
 For instance, a valedictorian with an SAT score of 1170 should consider applying for admission.
 The final step of the admission process is an interview.

 Honors College students will take approximately 25% of their course work in Honors sections.
 Honors sections will be designated with an H on the course schedule and may only be enrolled in with Honors or Departmental permission.
 Enrollment in these sections will be capped at 20.
-Honors College students should consult with the Director of the Honors College and a departmental advisor before registration each semester.
+Honors College students should consult with the Dean of the Honors College and a departmental advisor before registration each semester.

-Instructors for honors sections will be carefully chosen by Department Heads in consultation with the Director of the Honors College.
+Instructors for honors sections will be carefully chosen by Department Heads in consultation with the Dean of the Honors College.
 These faculty will have reputations for excellence in teaching and a direct interest in teaching honors students.

 Upon admission, Honors students are required to maintain a minimum 3.3 cumulative GPA.
 Students whose cumulative GPA falls between 3.0 and 3.29 will be assigned Honors Probationary status, that allows them to raise their GPA while continuing to enjoy the benefits of the Honors College.
 An exception is allowed for first-semester freshmen who may be assigned probationary status with a GPA between 2.7 and 3.29.
 Students may be on probation for a maximum of two consecutive semesters.